Munster Training Area

-Munster Training Area (German: Truppenübungsplatz Munster) is a military training area in Germany on the Lüneburg Heath.
+The Munster Training Area (German: Truppenübungsplatz Munster) is a military training area in Germany on the Lüneburg Heath.
 It comprises two separate areas with different purposes: Munster North (Munster-Nord) (size: 102 km2) and Munster South (Munster-Süd) (size: 74 km2).
 The two areas are separated geographically by the town of Munster and several barracks.
 When the military training area was established a camp or Lager was built about 1.5 km from the town centre which became known as Munsterlager.

 Between Munster North and South there is a road corridor to the nearby training area of Bergen-Hohne over which exercising troops can transfer from one area to the other.

 There are many rare and endangered plant species on this terrain today that thrive in the environment created by the training area.

 Munster South Training Area

 In 1891 the Prussian Ministry of War began to buy up areas of heath and marsh between Munster, Reiningen and Wietzendorf and to lay out a military training area and military camp for the X Hanoverian Army Corps.
 The camp was first established in June 1893 by the 91st Infantry Regiment (Infanterieregiment 91) from Oldenburg under its commanding officer, Colonel Paul von Hindenburg, who later became the Reichspräsident.

 Today there is a barracks here, the Hindenburg-Kaserne, named after him.
 The terrain, which was originally used for exercises and troop movements, has been used since the formation of the post-war German armed forces, the Bundeswehr, as an artillery range.
 It has an area of 7400 ha and lies in the districts of Heidekreis and Celle.
 On this range, specially constructed for tube artillery, rocket artillery and mortars, weapons fire into the target area from locations lying outside the actual training area.

 Live artillery firing takes place at Munster South using M109 and PzH howitzers.
 In addition, Marder infantry fighting vehicles, equipped with MILAN surface-to-surface anti-tank guided missiles, Luchs recce tanks and Fennek recce vehicles also use the ranges.
 Training Area South also has bivouac sites and ranges for small arms and anti-tank weapons.
 Ground-based trials with MILAN surface-surface anti-tank guided missile were carried out here.
 In addition there are grenade ranges, explosives ranges, infantry battle ranges and target areas for the German Air Force, the Luftwaffe, firing rockets and bombs from their Tornado fighter-bombers.
 Bölkow Bo 105 anti-tank helicopters exercise here, firing HOT 3105 guided missiles.
 Exercising troops from Germany, Belgium, the Netherlands and Britain can be accommodated in Trauen Camp (Lager Trauen) where there are facilities for 1,750 soldiers.